 The 2020/2021 revision of the Clinical Radiology Condition Listings is redesigned to both assist trainees in their learning and guide their assessment by supervisors and examiners.
-The aim is to consolidate and group as many conditions as possible to allow efficient and streamlined learning, limiting duplication as much as possible and clearly defining expectations.
-Rare or uncommon subtypes of common conditions have been listed as much as possible with their "parent" condition and this is itemised indicating that "knowing of" these rarer subtypes is only required.
+The listings have been further refined in 2022, again with the aim to consolidate and group as many conditions as possible to allow efficient and streamlined learning, limiting duplication as much as possible and clearly defining expectations.
+Rare or uncommon subtypes of common conditions have been listed as much as possible with their "parent" condition and these are itemised indicating that "knowing of" these rarer subtypes is only required.

 As previous, the conditions in each body system have been divided into categories one, two or three in accordance with their commonality and diagnostic importance.
 A single document now demonstrates assignment to the general (GEN), pathology (PATH), paediatric (PAED) and key condition (KC) lists.
+The foetal conditions have now been amalgamated into the body system categories, again in a hope to limit topic duplication.
+The fetal conditions are indicated by the "F" in the paediatric column.

-There is now a spine condition category, which has amalgamated conditions previously listed in the neurological and musculoskeletal curricula.
-There is also a new genetic syndrome and multi-system conditions list for those that feature in a number of body systems.
-The purpose of this is to aid in a more holistic learning approach to these entities.
-Each of these have mostly been removed from each of the body system lists.
+The genetic syndrome and multi-system conditions list for those that feature in several body systems has been expanded and rearranged to align types of conditions.
+As previously, each of these have mostly been removed from each of the body system lists.
 It should be noted that the conditions lists are not intended to represent differential diagnosis checklists.

-A comprehensive understanding of the pathology is expected for those assigned to the pathology curriculum and an in depth pathological knowledge is not expected for category 3 conditions.
-Section J is also a new feature and provides a list of selected neoplastic conditions where it is essential to have an in depth understanding and knowledge of their staging systems.
+A comprehensive understanding of the pathology is expected for those assigned to the pathology curriculum and an in-depth pathological knowledge is not expected for category 3 conditions.
+There are further changes also to the staging lists and requirements.

-The condition listings will be reviewed, and revised if need be, on an annual basis to accommodate for changes in nomenclature and classification etc. Any ongoing feedback from Fellows and trainees would be welcomed by the Clinical Radiology Curriculum and Assessment Committee.
+The condition listings will continue to be reviewed and refined on an annual basis to accommodate for changes in nomenclature and classification as well as to improve he utility of the document.
+As previous, any ongoing feedback from Fellows and trainees would be welcomed by the Clinical Radiology Curriculum and Assessment Committee.